 Teeth: 1 drop on a toothbrush (yes, it tastes like soap).

-Clearing Congestion: 1 Tbsp. in a bowl of steamy hot water.
+Clearing Congestion: 1 Tbsp.
+(15 mL) Peppermint or Eucalyptus Castile soap in a bowl of steamy hot water.
 Breathe in mist with a towel draped over the head.

-- Read Post: “Pretreating Laundry Stains with Dr. Bronner’s“
+- Read Post: “Handwashing Delicates with Dr. Bronner’s”

-Windows: 1 Tbsp. soap in a quart of water in a spray bottle.
-Follow up with pure club soda, or half vinegar & half water.
+Windows: 1 Tbsp.
+(15 mL) soap in a quart of water in a spray bottle.
+Spray and squeegee.
+Follow up with pure club soda, or half vinegar/ half water and squeegee.

 Fruit and Veggie Rinse: 1 dash (approximately ¼ tsp.) in a bowl of water.
 Dunk produce and swish.
 Then rinse in clear water.

-Plant spray for bugs: 1 Tbsp. in a quart of water.
-Add ½ tsp. cayenne pepper or cinnamon, if desired.
+Plant Spray for Bugs: 1 Tbsp.
+(15 mL) in a quart (1 L) of water.
+Optional: Add ½ tsp.
+(1.25 mL) cayenne pepper or cinnamon.
+Spray plants twice daily in the cool of the day until infestation clears.

 - Read Post: “Spraying for Garden Pests“

-Ant spray (not on plants): ¼ cup Tea Tree Pure-Castile Soap in a quart of water (this concentration will burn plants).
+Ant Spray (Not on Plants): ¼ c.
+(60 mL) Tea Tree Castile Soap in a quart (1 L) of water.
+(This concentration will burn plants.)

 - Read Post: “It Actually Works!“